ManyChat raises $18M to help businesses tap into messaging – TechCrunch

 Mobile marketing company ManyChat has raised $18 million in Series A funding.

 The startup, co-founded by CEO Mikael Yang, is currently focused on Facebook Messenger.
-It offers tools for creating a bot on Messenger while also supporting live human chatting (ManyChat says its approach is a “smart blend of automation and personal outreach”), and additional options like advertising to get more users to engage with with your messaging channels.
+It offers tools for creating a bot on Messenger while also supporting live human chatting (ManyChat says its approach is a “smart blend of automation and personal outreach”), and additional options like advertising to get more users to engage with your messaging channels.

 ManyChat is just one of several startups hoping to build a business around Facebook Messenger bots, but this sounds like a product that businesses are actually using.
 The company says more than 1 million accounts have been created on the platform, with customers coming from e-commerce, traditional retail, gyms, beauty salons restaurants and more.